-An analysis of the data from the 2005 Florida Comprehensive Assessment Test (FCAT) Writing indicates that the majority of the students at Banyan Elementary are scoring at or above grade level.
-Specific data indicates that 91 percent of the students have met high standards.
-The only ethnic subgroup was Hispanic and 84 percent of them improved their performance in writing by at least one percent.
-Within this same ethnic subgroup 86 percent of the Economically Disadvantaged and 73 percent of the Limited English Proficiency (LEP) students improved their performance by at least one percent.
-Narrative Writing was the strength in grade four.
-Expository Writing was two tenths less than the narrative score on a six-point rubric; therefore, it was deemed the weakest area.
-Nine percent of the students in grade four did not meet high standards in writing.
-Participation rate was 100 percent for this grade.
+An analysis of the data from the 2006 Florida Comprehensive Assessment Test (FCAT) Writing indicates that the majority of the students at Banyan Elementary are scoring at or above grade level.
+Specific data indicates that 98 percent of the students have met high standards.
+However, 92 percent of the students scored 4.0 or higher.
+The only ethnic subgroup was Hispanic and 94 percent of them improved their performance in writing by at least one percent.
+Within this same ethnic subgroup 94 percent of the Economically Disadvantaged improved their performance by at least one percent.
+Expository Writing was the strength in grade four.
+Narrative Writing was two tenths less than the expository score on a six-point rubric; therefore, it was deemed the weakest area.
+Two percent of the students in grade four did not meet high standards in writing.
+Participation rate was 99 percent for this grade.
 Concentrated efforts will be made to improve all students' writing achievement.
-An intensive plan will be developed to continue to ensure the successful attainment of state standards of all subgroups.